JeffOlivier/drag_drop/README.md

 > WHERE siteCode = 'foo' AND iconOrder != 0<br>
 > ORDER BY iconOrder ASC

-### Get all available social media icon types
+### Get all of the available social media icon types

 > SELECT id<br>
 > FROM social_media_type<br>
 > WHERE isGlobal = true<br>
 > ORDER BY id ASC

-### Get all of the information for a SINGLE social media icon on the site 'foo'
+### Get all of the information for a _SINGLE_ social media icon on the site named 'foo'

 > SELECT \*<br>
 > FROM social_media<br>
 > WHERE siteCode = 'foo' AND typeId = 56

-### Get all information for a single social media icon type
+### Get all of the information for a single social media icon type

 > SELECT \*<br>
 > FROM social_media_type<br>
 > WHERE id = 3

-### Get the social media icon image code
+### Get the URL for the social media icon image

 > SELECT fa5icon as image_code<br>
 > FROM social_media_types<br>